 We live right out in the country, in rural Galloway, Scotland.
 It's about three miles to the nearest village and four to the nearest pub.
 So it's pretty quiet!
-But if you like the countryside and being outdoors, then you'll love it.

 If you want some peace and quiet, with a bit of outdoors work (mainly gardening and permaculture) and plenty of time to explore a lovely part of Scotland, then this could be for you.